denpamusic/homeassistant-plum-ecomax/README.md

 ### Mixers (Circuits)

-Following section lists entities that are added to each virtual device.
+Following section lists entities that are added to each logical device.

 Please note, that for the ecoMAX installation controllers `mixers` are listed as `circuits`.